Socrates: Biography

 Socrates attracted great interest from the Athenian public and especially the Athenian youth.
 He was notoriously ugly, having a flat turned-up nose, bulging eyes and a large belly; his friends joked about his appearance.
 Socrates was indifferent to material pleasures, including his own appearance and personal comfort.
 He neglected personal hygiene, bathed rarely, walked barefoot, and owned only one ragged coat.
 He moderated his eating, drinking, and sex, although he did not practice full abstention.
 Although Socrates was attracted to youth, he resisted his passion for them because, as Plato describes, he was more interested in educating their souls and did not seek sex from his disciples.
 Politically, he did not take sides in the rivalry between the democrats and the oligarchs in Athens; he criticized both.
 The character of Socrates as exhibited in Apology, Crito, Phaedo and Symposium concurs with other sources to an extent that gives confidence in Plato's depiction of Socrates in these works as being representative of the real Socrates.

 Socrates died in Athens in 399 BC after a trial for impiety (asebeia) and the corruption of the young.
 He spent his last day in prison among friends and followers who offered him a route to escape, which he refused.
-He died the next morning, in accordance with his sentence, after drinking poison hemlock.
-According to the Phaedo, his last words were: “Crito, we owe a rooster to Asclepius.
-Don't forget to pay the debt.”
+He died the next morning, in accordance with his sentence, after drinking hemlock.
+According to the Phaedo, his last words were: "Crito, we owe a rooster to Asclepius.
+Don't forget to pay the debt."